OnyekachiN/JAMAletter/README.md

 **/upload/Figures**

- Folder contains figures derived from this project.
-Figure 1a illustrates a boxplot of the occurance of differing p-values (<0.005, <0.05,>0.05 and NA).
+ Folder contains figure 1a,  a boxplot illustrating the occurance of differing p-values (<0.005, <0.05,>0.05 and NA).
 Figure 1b, showcases a sensitivity and specificity curve for p-values <0.005 and p-values <0.05.

 **/upload/Tables**